 The reishi mushroom is known to have many medicinal properties including anti-inflammatory, antioxidant, immune system booster, and liver tonic (Liver tonics are herbs that improve the function of the liver.
 Herbs that are good at promoting liver health include ginger, turmeric, and milk thistle.
 Reishi mushrooms are considered a natural liver tonic).

-According to the International Journal of Medicinal Mushrooms and Chemical and Pharaceutical Bulletin, reishi mushrooms provide the following functions to improve liver health:2–4
+According to the International Journal of Medicinal Mushrooms and Chemical and Pharmaceutical Bulletin, reishi mushrooms provide the following functions to improve liver health:2–4

 1. Anti-Inflammatory Properties